 2. Greater work-life balance

 Working at home means that employees can start and end their days when they want to, as long as they can get their work done and deliver results.
-This flexibility makes it much easier for people to balance the demands of their jobs with the needs of their personal lives.
+This flexibility makes time management easier for people, helping them balance the demands of their jobs with the needs of their personal lives.
 Coordinating school schedules and pick-up times with kids, making appointments, cooking healthy meals, and getting a workout in are easier to accomplish when you have a flexible work schedule.

 Managers and employers shouldn’t gloss over this perk – flexible schedules means that your team can work during the hours when they work best and leave the times when they’re not 100% for less brain-taxing activities.
 Not everyone on your team is a morning person, so if they can schedule workout classes and appointments in the morning and leave their work for later in the day, you’re going to get better results and happier employees.